dapr/dapr/README.md

 #### Prerequisites

 Download the Actions CLI [release](https://github.com/actionscore/cli/releases) for your OS, unpack it and move it to your desired location (for Mac/Linux - ```mv actions /usr/local/bin```.
-For Windows, add the executable to your System PATH.)
+For Windows, add the executable to your System PATH. e.g. create c:\actions)

+Next login to Docker with the following read-only credentials

+Docker login actionscore.azurecr.io --username actionscore --password bA8UCES/zeuIvFFyjad1XVTDsX8hEeaQ

 __*Note: For Windows users, run the cmd terminal in administrator mode*__

+__*Note: For Linux users, if you run docker cmds with sudo, yuu need to do "sudo actions init" *__

 #### Install